fluentiot/fluentiot/README.md

 ### Fetching a scenario by description
 Using `Fluent` you can fetch the scenario by its description.
-`Fluent.scenario` includes a mixin of the `Query DSL`.
+`Fluent.scenario` includes a mixin of the [Query DSL](#query-dsl-api).
 Fetching and asserting other scenarios can be useful for more nuanced routines.

 ```javascript
 scenario('fetch and run this')